The Monkey King (2014 film): Release

 The original poster had a release date of February 2012, but the film was postponed.
 After several delays, the film was finally released on 30 January 2014 in Hong Kong and 31 January in China.
 It was released in the United States in 2015.

+The Monkey King: The Legend Begins

+A streamlined American English dub of the film running only 90 minutes was released under the title The Monkey King: The Legend Begins in 2022.

 Reception

 James Marsh of ScreenAnarchy referred to it as a "Hot Mess From The Heavens", saying it has poor CGI effects and a weak script, while praising lead actor Donnie Yen's performance as Sun Wukong, but ultimately writing Wukong as "a somewhat irritating character who can be difficult to sympathise with".
-Maggie Lee of Variety calls it "a simplistic, action-driven narrative with inexhaustible energy, but little style or substance".
-Clarence Tsui of The Hollywood Reporter writes "The Monkey King is filled to the brim with gravity-defying saints and sprites zipping across the screen in a litany of kinetic 3-D action sequences.
+Maggie Lee of Variety called it "a simplistic, action-driven narrative with inexhaustible energy, but little style or substance".
+Clarence Tsui of The Hollywood Reporter wrote, "The Monkey King is filled to the brim with gravity-defying saints and sprites zipping across the screen in a litany of kinetic 3-D action sequences.
 But the stellar imagery hardly makes up for the film's underwritten narrative, half-baked characterizations and emotional gimmicks".